Most interesting landmarks of Andorra

 Described landmarks of Andorra

-Andorra is very small country high up in Pyrenees.
-Most of its numerous visitors see here urbanized areas and touristy places but in Andorra one can find also quite a bit of wilderness and traditional landscape.
+Andorra is a very small country high up in the Pyrenees.
+Most of its numerous visitors see here urbanized areas and touristy places but in Andorra, one can find also quite a bit of wilderness and traditional landscape.